top of page

 Velma licón

-She is in charge of the Wildlife Monitoring Program in Sonora, which has won the Fund to Support Sonora Citizen Projects for Environmental Protection granted by the Commission for Ecology and Sustainable Development of the State of Sonora (CEDES), as well as The Pollination Project.
-She was winner of the State Youth Award 2022 in the category: Animal Protection.
+Her academic interests are centered on the ecology and conservation of wild mammals, using camera traps and tracking for monitoring.
+She has been awarded for leading conservation projects, such as the Sonoran Citizen Projects Fund for Environmental Protection granted by the Sonoran Commission of Ecology and Sustainable Development (CEDES), as well as winning The Pollination Project.
+She was also the recipient of the 2022 State Youth Prize in the category of Animal Protection.

 Contact: velmayael@gmail.com